-If any new project information or changes in project design during project development will affect the project's COA, the region should prepare a new COA Consultation Form documenting the updated information.
+If there are changes to the project design or new project information is provided during project development that will affect the project's COA, the region should prepare a new COA Consultation Form documenting the updated information.
 The REM will submit the new form to the NEPA Program Manager for review and approval.